nab138/scrap/docs/README.md

 Documentation for the Scrap Discord Bot

+## A note to whoever is reviewing this site for scrap.js.org
+This is a fraction of the site.
+There are multiple .md files in this folder.
+This site is built with docsify and has nice sidebars and search features, but only when the actual site it up.

 ## ⚠️ Warning: This website is under construction.
 It is in no way final and contains a fraction of Scrap's functions. ⚠️

 Because these docs are unfinished, you have to run s!help in a discord server where the bot is present for a complete list of commands.